-Breathing & Performance provides a physical therapy approach to improve how you breathe in whatever capacity your body requires, whether for performance, improvement, or survival.
+Academy West provides the most medically credible and reliably professional evaluation, education, and intervention for breathing mechanics available in the medical community.
+We help you to improve how you breathe in whatever capacity your body requires, whether for performance, improvement, or survival.

 Who can benefit from improved breathing?

-Young competitors trying to develop proven techniques and build their bodies as they grow
+Young competitors trying to take care of their developing bodies as they grow

 Musicians and singers trying to make their instrument more powerful and precise